iFreeon/secret-hitler-red-dawn-edition/Secret_Hitler_Red_Dawn_Rules.md

 Create single deck of policy cards, this will be a mix of Liberal, Fascist, and Communists (if applicable) policies based on the number of players in the game.
 See table below.
 Shuffle deck and place that deck face down in the middle of the table.

-Last of all pick the single game board for each party, based on the number of players in the game per table below.
+Last of all pick a single game board for each party, based on the number of players in the game per table below.

+### GAME SETUP TABLE

 | **# Players**       | 5     | 6      | 7      | 8      | 9      | 10     | 11     | 12     |
 |-------------------  |------ |--------|--------|--------|--------|--------|--------|--------|
 | Liberal Membership  | 3     | 3      | 4      | 4      | 4      | 5      | 5      | 5      |